Pet Adoption in Singapore: Legal Considerations & Procedure

 With the exception of the red-eared slider, Malayan box turtle and green tree frog, most undomesticated species such as birds of prey, reptiles, amphibians and non-human primates cannot be kept as pets in Singapore.

 Pets allowed in Housing Development Board (HDB) flats and private properties vary as well.
+Some of these rules are stated below, while our other article on legal and illegal pets in Singapore covers this matter in more detail.

 Pets allowed and not allowed in HDB flats